 Combinatorial classes¶

-Two Quadratic Unconstrained Binary Optimisation (QUBO) example problems are listed here: the Travelling Salesman Problem and the Maximum Independent Set.
+Four Quadratic Unconstrained Binary Optimisation (QUBO) example problems are listed here: the Travelling Salesman Problem, the Quadratic Assignment Problem, the Minimal Vertex Cover and the Maximum Independent Set.

 Travelling Salesman Problem¶